Château Malartic-Lagravière Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2022 guide) 96/100

 Château Malartic-Lagravière 2019 has distinguished itself brilliantly, with an elegant, pure, and perfectly balanced style.
-With notes of ripe black cherry, blackcurrant, tobacco leaf, spicy oak, and burnt earth typical of Graves, it imposes itself on the palate with a medium-bodied to full-bodied richness, a beautifully layered and homogeneous mouthfeel, superb tannins, and a damn good finish.
-It is not a blockbuster, but it excels in its elegance, balance, and complexity.
-Readers will love having it in their cellar, and it will keep for over 20 years.
-2022-2044
+With notes of ripe black cherry, blackcurrant, tobacco leaf, spicy oak, and the burnt earth typical of Graves, it makes a strong impression on the palate with medium-bodied to full-bodied richness, a beautifully layered and harmonious mouthfeel, superb tannins, and a damn good finish.
+It’s not a blockbuster, but it excels in elegance, balance, and complexity.
+Readers will love having it in their cellar, and it will age for over 20 years.
+2022–2044

 Le Figaro vins